 Two peas in a pod, it’s as if Dunedin is almost a mini replica of Edinburgh.
 Named after the city using the Gaelic spelling, many Scots settled here in the 1840’s where the city was designed just like Edinburgh’s New Town, with many of Dunedin’s streets adopting the same names too.
 Dunedin’s Baldwin Street boasts steep residential streets similar to Edinburgh’s Old Town and are both UNESCO Cities of Literature too.

 We hope that we have convinced you to take a short staycation in one of Scotland’s twin towns and cities!
 Still looking for some more inspiration?
-Check out our top picks on the most inspiring Instagram accounts that are worth a follow.
+Check out our top picks for rooftop views in Scotland’s cities, beautiful & historic towns in Scotland or the most inspiring Instagram accounts that are worth a follow.
 Fancy visiting a few unique attractions amongst the popular ones?
 No problem!
 Scotland have a whole list of fun things to see and do off the beaten track.
 Whatever you decide to do, your trip to Scotland will certainly be worthwhile nonetheless.